puppetlabs/puppet-docs/source/hiera/1/custom_backends.markdown

 * Array lookups should continue iterating and append any new answers onto an array of existing answers.
 * Hash lookups should continue iterating and use [the `Backend.merge_answer` method][merge_answer] to merge any new answers into a hash of existing answers.

+### What To Do and Not Do in the Datasources Block

+In our examples here, the block passed to the [`Backend.datasources` method][datasources] is doing all of the data lookup work and is directly modifying the answer that will eventually be returned by the `lookup` method.
+This makes sense for simple file-based backends, where lookups are resource-cheap.

+It may make less sense if both of the following are true:

+- Lookups are relatively resource-expensive compared to local text files, such as anything requiring a request over the network.
+- It's possible to construct complex requests (think SQL) which aren't significantly more expensive than simple requests.

+In this case, you might want to use the hierarchy iterator block to construct a complex request, then issue that request outside the block after the `Backend.datasources` call has finished.

+This way, you could get answers for every hierarchy level at once, and make decisions about which answer(s) to use once you have the full results in your hand.
+If your data is highly hierarchical and you frequently have lookup misses at the top of the hierarchy (say most of your data is in fact-based hierarchy levels, and only a few answers are ever assigned directly to individual nodes), this might double your backend's performance.

 Complete Example
 -----